BioMedIA/deepali/conda/README.md

 make env [NAME=deepali] [EDITABLE=1]
 ```

-This creates (or updates) a conda environment with the specified `NAME`, and subsequently installs the `deepali` libraries.
+This creates a conda environment with the specified `NAME`, and subsequently installs the `deepali` libraries.
 When `EDITABLE=1|true`, an editable installation of the libraries is performed using `pip install --editable`.

 Alternatively, run the following `conda` commands intead of using `make`: